 - Choose your new material, inspect the wooden Label for important information (Head Height, Cut Options) and place it onto the Velcro above the control panel found on the front right of the machine.

 - Take the two clear plastic wheels and insert them into the ends of the rolls.
 Tap the ends, to make sure they are as far into the roll as possible.

 - Feed the Material through the rollers from the back to the front.
+Print side facing up.

 Print Head Height

 Check the wooden label for your material roll, it should note High or Low.
 You will have to move the print head up or down depending on this information.

 - Menu > Head Height.
 Select this and the print head will physically move so that you can inspect it.

 - Find the White lever on the print head, shown in the photo above.
 Physically push this down or up to correspond with high or low.